-The objectives of the verification engagement were set out as follows.
+The objectives of the validation engagement were set out as follows.

-1.1.1 Verification Objectives Under the Verified Carbon Standard
+1.1.1 Validation Objectives Under the Verified Carbon Standard

-In accordance with Section 5.1.1 of the VCS Standard (see Section 1.2.2 below for full reference), SCS carried out an ex-post independent assessment of the GHG emission reductions and removals that have occurred as a result of the project during the verification period, conducted in accordance with the VCS rules.
-In accordance with Section 2.1.2 of the VCS Validation & Verification Manual, V3.1, the objectives of the verification engagement were to evaluate the monitoring report and assess the following:
+In accordance with Section 5.1.1 of the VCS Standard (see Section 1.2.2 below for full reference), SCS carried out an independent assessment of the project to determine whether the project complies with the VCS rules.
+In accordance with Section 2.1.2 of the VCS Validation & Verification Manual, V3.1, the objectives of the validation engagement were to evaluate the project description and assess the following: